-Various federal, state, and local governmental agencies, as well as business and trade organizations, facilitate foreign investment and operations in the United States.
-Inquiries made by non-U.S. companies to these agencies and organizations can yield important information concerning various aspects of doing business in the United States.
-The U.S. Department of Commerce, through its SelectUSA program, is the primary federal agency involved in that effort.
+The U.S. Department of Commerce, through its SelectUSA program, is the primary federal agency involved in providing important information concerning various aspects of doing business in the United States.
 Contact information for SelectUSA is listed on its website at www.selectusa.gov/welcome.

-State and local governments also have agencies that promote foreign company investment and operations.
-Those agencies can provide a wealth of knowledge about opportunities in their respective states, and it is well worth checking with them when considering operations in the United States.
+State and local governments also have economic development agencies that promote foreign company investment and operations.
+Those agencies can provide a wealth of knowledge about opportunities in their respective states.
 Information about these agencies is readily available through the Internet.